-

 Solution for intravenous and intramuscular administration.

-2 ml of the drug is packaged into vials made of colorless glass of the 1st hydrolytic class or neutral glass of NS-3 grade with a snap-off neck and three marking rings (yellow upper ring, white middle ring, red lower ring) or without marking rings.
+2 ml of the drug is packaged in ampoules made of colorless glass of the 1st hydrolytic class or neutral glass grade NS-3 with a breakpoint and three marking rings (upper - yellow, middle - white, lower - red) or without marking rings.

-5 vials are placed into a blister pack made of polyvinyl chloride film type EP-73.
+Five ampoules are placed in a blister pack made of EP-73 polyvinyl chloride film.

-Not all package sizes may be available for distribution.
+Not all package sizes may be available for sale.

 Marketing authorization holder